WiegandTim/ERT_permafrost_pingos/README.md

 Python codes for multidimensional processing and visualization of ERT data including options for model sensitivity plots and the creation of standardized zones of interest of mound landforms such as pingos in permafrost environments.

 ## Installation
-Set up pyGIMLi according to the pyGIMLi documentation (https://www.pygimli.org/installation.html, access: 30 Okt 2025).
+Set up pyGIMLi according to the pyGIMLi documentation (https://www.pygimli.org/installation.html, access: 30 Oct 2025).
 All Python scripts were tested and run in Jupter Lab.

 ## Running pyGIMLi_proc_2D
 - Change `infolder` to the input and workspace directory that includes the dat-files to be processed.
 All dat-files will be targeted, therefore, make sure that the folder only contains dat-files that have a proper BERT / pyGIMLi structure and are already filtered based on resistivity or stack deviation.
 The script does not include data preprocessing and filtering.